How to Inspect a Crawl Space Before Encapsulation

 Look for Mold Growth and Surface Damage

 Mold growth is one of the most important conditions to identify before crawl space encapsulation.
-Encapsulation prevents future mold growth but does not remove existing mold colonies.
-Inspecting surfaces for contamination helps determine whether cleanup is required before sealing the crawl space.
+Encapsulation can reduce future mold risk by controlling moisture, but it does not remove existing mold colonies or make contaminated materials safe.

 Identify Common Mold Growth Locations